 Mr. Reetz frequently writes and lectures on arbitration and litigation topics.
 He teaches transnational civil litigation and arbitration as an adjunct professor at Emory University School of Law, and taught the same subject at the University of Miami School of Law from 2003 to 2010.
 He also serves as a visiting professor at the University of Navarra School of Law in Pamplona, Spain, and was a 2015 Scholar-in-Residence at New York University School of Law.
 Mr. Reetz is also an instructor for the Florida Regional Program of the National Institute for Trial Advocacy and has lectured at the Swiss Arbitration Academy and at a number of law schools, including Doshisha University, Marmara University, Istanbul Bilgi University and Istanbul Kültür University.
 He is the co-author (with Pedro J. Martinez-Fraga) of Public Purpose in International Law: Rethinking Regulatory Sovereignty in the Global Era, published by Cambridge University Press.

-Mr. Reetz currently serves as the chair of the Miami International Arbitration Society.
+Mr. Reetz currently serves as the immediate past chair of the Miami International Arbitration Society and as a member of the Florida Bar's International Litigation and Arbitration Certification Committee.
 From 2013-2014, he served as the chair of the International Law Section of the Florida Bar.
 He is active in numerous other professional organizations, including the American Law Institute, where he serves on member consultative groups for the Restatement of the Law, The U.S. Law of International Commercial Arbitration and the Restatement (Fourth), The Foreign Relations Law of the United States.